 I asked Satya how Microsoft would influence the future of education.
 The reality of the cloud and management console will allow teachers to act as IT technicians in schools.
 A new version of PowerPoint is to be launched and will allow teachers to bring PowerPoint to life in the classroom, with the ability to create quizzes and much more.
 For network managers using Active Directory, this can be taken to the cloud with just 5 clicks, making migrating to the cloud less daunting.
 Schools still need to be educated in the benefits of cloud computing, but over time this transformation will take place allowing teachers to teach and worry less about whether the technology works.
 IT will become similar to turning your gas or electricity on and off.

 Webanywhere are already in the cloud.
-We intend to continue to offer our customers Office 365 integration with both Moodle and School Jotter.
+We intend to continue to offer our customers Office 365 integration with School Jotter.
 Like Microsoft, we understand it is important to ensure our software plays with others.
 Collaboration is more important than competition.
 We should move our software to the cloud and not have our heads in the cloud!